lxllegion/ShelterLink1/developer-documentation.md

 2. Make sure Python 3.8 or higher and Node.js 14.0 or higher are installed for the program to run
 3. Install bash if on Windows to run the install file
 4. Run the install file in the terminal by running `./install.sh` while in the root directory (ShelterLink1/)
+5. Email either xllegion@uw.edu or fpazaran@uw.edu for the `.env` file for email notification functionality.
+Place the `.env` file in backend/services.
-5. Create Firebase and Supabase projects
+6. Create Firebase and Supabase projects, detailed in the section after ShelterLink's directory structure

 ## The Layout of Our Directory Structure